stephenhandley/expoyarnlerna/README.md

 ```
 yarn add --dev -W @babel/cli @babel/core @babel/preset-react @babel/preset-env babel-preset-expo babel-loader webpack
 ```
-Without this you'll see Expo app barf on JSX, etc.
+Without this you'll see your Expo app barf on JSX, etc.
 ```
 Module parse failed: Unexpected token (4:9)
 You may need an appropriate loader to handle this file type.